deanen1/alerts-bpm/README.md

 In this simplified workflow when a critical alert occurs:
 1. The alert could be acknowledged by a provider using our mobile application or in the lab results view of our Electronic Health Record System
-1. We should attempt to notify the patient's careteam using our Clinical Messaging Gateway (this is done asynchronously and the outcome is communicated back to the initiator via http callbacks)
+1. We should attempt to notify the patient's care team using our Clinical Messaging Gateway (this is done asynchronously and the outcome is communicated back to the initiator via http callbacks)
 1. If we are able to notify the patient's care team:
-   1. The system should wait for careteam acknowledgement
+   1. The system should wait for care team acknowledgement
-   1. If after 7 minutes the careteam has not acknowledged the alert a task should be assigned to operator services to begin calling the care team
+   1. If after 7 minutes the care team has not acknowledged the alert a task should be assigned to operator services to begin calling the care team
 1. If we are unable to notify the patient's care team (because a care team was not assigned or due to technical issues) then we should immediately assign